Hotel America – Easy breezy boutique hotel right in the heart of Cannes.

 Nearby Shopping & Cool Shops

-- InterContinental Carlton Hotel – The epicenter of glamour in Cannes, this hotel is legendary.
+- Carlton Cannes – The epicenter of glamour in Cannes, this hotel is legendary.
 It has featured in acclaimed films like To Catch a Thief.
 If you’re a celebrity, you’re probably staying at the Carlton.
 Mere mortals should stop by to enjoy the grand Belle Époque architecture, private beach, and possibility of spotting a star.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - Beaches – Golden sand stretches all along La Croisette, though most of it is divided into pricey hotel beaches.
-Alternatively, go for municipal Plage Macé (0.2 mile, 4-minute walk), where prices for lockers and sun loungers are kept low, and there’s a free area if you prefer to just lay down a towel.
+Alternatively, go for municipal Plage Macé (0.2 mile), where prices for lockers and sun loungers are kept low, and there’s a free area if you prefer to just lay down a towel.
 It also hosts the free Cinéma de la Plage during the Cannes Film Festival in May.
-Plage du Midi, west of the port, is further away (0.7 mile, 14-minute walk) but also an excellent option and free too.
+Plage du Midi, west of the port, is further away (0.7 mile) but also an excellent option and free too.

 Nearby Markets or Grocery Stores

-- Monop’ – Compact branch of the popular French supermarket.
+- Monoprix – Compact branch of the popular French supermarket.
 Good selection of groceries and essentials.
 Open till midnight every day apart from Sunday.
-4-minute walk (0.2 mile).
+(0.2 mile).